learn-co-students/html-links-lab-online-web-pt-102218/README.md

 between our pages.
 If we click on the 'H.U.D.' link, we'll see that it opens a new tab instead.

 Congratulations, you've just built a website!
-In some later lesson, we will return to Exceptional Realty to introduce additional HTML5 concepts.
+In later lessons, we will return to Exceptional Realty to introduce additional HTML5 concepts.
 If you're working from your own repository, make sure to push to your remote repo so you can have your code accessible later.